axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E01-sparked-by-greed.markdown

 ---

 <div style="display:none;">
- <p>Developed with good intentions, the formula had been a money-maker for years.
+ <p>Developed with good intentions, the fomula had been a money-maker for years.
 But it wasn&rsquo;t enough.</p>
 </div>

 <h1>&nbsp;</h1>